 How to Fail with Elizabeth Day: This last one I haven’t listened to yet, but it sounds like a goodie so I thought I would include it.
 The host interviews someone new each podcast and they go over their failures and what lessons they’ve learned along the way.

-I hope you listen to one of any of the amazing podcasts I’ve included in this post.
+I hope you listen to one of any of my favorite podcasts I’ve included in this post.
 My favorite time to listen is on the way to and from work.
 It’s either that or an audiobook for me, which in my opinion, so much better than the radio.